hyperledger-cacti/cacti/BUILD.md

     with:
       repo-token: ${{ secrets.GITHUB_TOKEN }}

 Keep in mind that the SSH upterm session should come after the checkout step (uses: actions/checkout@v4.1.1) to ensure that the CI doesn't hang without before the debugging step occurs.
 Editing the `ci.yml` will create a new upterm session within `.github/workflows` by adding a new build step.
-For more details, see the [Debug your GitHub Actions by using ssh](https://github.com/marketplace/actions/debugging-with-ssh).
+For more details on debugging GitHub Actions workflows, see the [official GitHub documentation](https://docs.github.com/en/actions/monitoring-and-troubleshooting-workflows/enabling-debug-logging).

-By creating a PR for the edited `ci.yml` file, this will the CI to run their tests.
+By creating a PR for the edited `ci.yml` file, this will allow the CI to run their tests.
 There are two ways to navigate to CIs.
   1) Go to the PR and click the `checks` tab
   2) Go to the `Actions` tab within the main Hyperledger Cactus Repository